 Find a Kita online

-- Maternita Kita can help you search a Kita.
+- Maternita Kita can help you search for a Kita.

-- Kita Navigator Berlin has a search function by district.
+- Kita Navigator Berlin has a search function to filter by the district.

 - Kita Suche Berlin has Kitas visualised on a Berlin map.

-- DAKS Berlin, the umbrella organisation of Kitas in Berlin, has a list of currently free Kita places per district.
+- DAKS Berlin, the umbrella organization of Kitas in Berlin, has a list of currently free Kita places per district.

 - Kitanetz has an index of Berlin Kitas.

 What kind of free places does the Kita offer?

 Often free places are limited to half or full daycare or only for certain hours.

 Do the Kita opening hours work for you?